-Sometimes a man’s penis can turn a purple-red color.
-Mostly, this color change is benign.
+Sometimes a penis can turn a purple-red color.
 The penis may become purple whenever there is increased blood flow to the blood vessels and glands within it.
-This often happens when a man experiences arousal.
+However, an underlying condition may also cause color changes.

 However, when the color change is abnormal, unexplained, or accompanied by pain or itchiness, a man should see his doctor, as a purple coloration may be a sign of infection, injury, or circulation issues.